Jathusan08/Ecommerce/README.md

 Project Requirements

--Show a list of products
+•	Show a list of products

--Search a productView products by a category
+•	Search a productView products by a category

--Add products to shopping cart Shopping cart check out -User login/logout
+•	Add products to shopping cart Shopping cart check out

+•	User login/logout

-- Order History
+•	Order History

 Home Page: